yyknight/NTIRE2019_EDRN/experiment/model/README.md

-please put the trained model here
+download and put the trained model here